Adrian Lam

 I was previously Assistant Professor of Finance at the University of Amsterdam in the Netherlands in the academic year 2022-2023.
 I obtained my PhD in Finance from Imperial College London, under the co-supervision of Cláudia Custódio and Marcin Kacperczyk.

-Abstract: We explore how carbon pricing affects corporate financial performance.
-Our setting exploits time series changes in European carbon allowance prices and cross-sectional heterogeneity in carbon emissions during Phase 3 of the European Union Emissions Trading Scheme (EU ETS).
-We find that the relationship between carbon prices and stock prices depends critically on the proportion of verified emissions covered by emission permits: For firms with a significant shortfall in emissions allowances, an increase in daily carbon prices is associated with a decrease in contemporaneous stock prices.
-For firms with a greater permit coverage, an increase in daily carbon prices is associated with higher contemporaneous stock prices.
-We provide additional evidence that firms with a significant permit shortfall reduce regulated but not global emissions.
+Abstract: We explore how carbon pricing affects corporate financial performance during Phase 3 of the European Union Emissions Trading Scheme (EU ETS).
+We find that the relationship between carbon prices and stock prices depends critically on the proportion of verified emissions covered by freely allocated ETS allowances: For firms with a greater shortfall in emissions allowances (a greater permit coverage), an increase in daily carbon prices is associated with a decrease (increase) in contemporaneous stock prices.
+We provide additional evidence that firms with a significant permit shortfall reduce verified emissions in the EU, with no apparent carbon-leakage.

 Presentations: SFS Cavalcade (Austin, 2023); European Winter Finance Summit (Zürs, 2023); Southwestern Finance Association Conference (Houston, 2023); Humboldt-Universität zu Berlin (Berlin, 2023); Joint Research Conference on Firm Financing, Organization and Dynamics (Paris, 2022); Junior European Finance Conference Early Ideas Session (Amsterdam, 2022); LSE Environment Week* (London, 2022) (*: Presented by co-authors)